uozuAho/pandemic_ddd/readme.md

   - role special abilities
     - researcher share knowledge:
       - other player can take any card on their turn
-        - throw if not in hand
-        - throw if not in city
         - throw on take from self
         - must dicard if in hand
         - legal commands